An Easy Stuffed Pepper Casserole Recipe that is so yummy! A healthy dinner that is made in one pan in under an hour! Gluten free & delicious.

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my policy and about affiliate links.

-We have fallen in love with casserole recipes.
-They are so simple to make and when you make them without canned soups (filled with weird ingredients) and pack them with veggies and protein, they can be a really healthy dinner option!
+Casseroles are so simple to make and when you make them without canned soups and pack them with veggies and protein, they can be a really healthy dinner option!

 We love stuffed bell peppers and wanted to take those delicious flavors and put them in a casserole.
 You are going to love it!